Mary Schiavo: Flying Blind

-After the Secretary of Transportation insisted that ValuJet was safe, Schiavo produced contrary evidence from government files.
-In the book's analysis of the ValuJet Flight 592 Crash, Schiavo reviews evidence the FAA had to have known ValuJet was quite unsafe.
-The FAA wanted ValuJet to survive, according to Schiavo, and as a result the FAA did not do its job of overseeing and enforcing rules.
-The FAA later shut the airline down.
-In 1997, unable to shake off the stigma of the crash, ValuJet merged with the smaller AirTran and started operations under that name.
-It has subsequently merged with Southwest Airlines.
+After the Secretary of Transportation said that ValuJet was safe, Schiavo produced contrary evidence from government files.
+In the book's analysis of the ValuJet Flight 592 crash, Schiavo argued that the FAA had to have known ValuJet was unsafe.
+She believed the FAA wanted ValuJet to survive, leading it to take a lax view of overseeing and enforcing rules.